-- The net number of additional affordable and general market dwellings built at 1,756 is 50% below the target of 3,500 (2021 outcome) and has therefore breached the trigger of 30%. - The number of net additional affordable houses delivered through S106 per annum and the outcome requirement for 335 by 2021, having only delivered 4 and secured a total of 71 units the Plan has failed to meet the 2021 requirement.
-It also breaks the trigger of being below 20% of the 335 target for 2021. - In terms of the change in viability no trigger has been broken as sales value per sq metre are not 10% less than the original sales values. - There has been an under delivery of cumulative housing completions since the beginning of the Plan period and so the trigger of under delivery on two consecutive years has been broken. - In terms of the requirement for 23.8 ha of employment land to be delivered by 2016 and 50 ha by 2021, with 6.22 ha of employment allocations delivered, the Plan has breached the trigger of -20%. - In terms of the number of year's land bank of permitted reserves and the requirement of 100% provision of a 10-year land bank, according to the latest available information (SWRAWP Report for 2020) the Plan has a 2-year land bank and therefore the 100% requirement trigger has been broken.
+- The net number of additional affordable and general market dwellings built at 1,756 is 52% below the target of 3,500 (2021 outcome) and has therefore breached the trigger of 30%. - The number of net additional affordable houses delivered through S106 per annum and the outcome requirement for 335 by 2021, having only delivered 4 and secured a total of 71 units the Plan has failed to meet the 2021 requirement.
+It also breaks the trigger of being below 20% of the 335 target for 2021. - There has been an under delivery of cumulative housing completions since the beginning of the Plan period and so the trigger of under delivery on two consecutive years has been broken. - In terms of the requirement for 23.8 ha of employment land to be delivered by 2016 and 50 ha by 2021, with 6.22 ha of employment allocations delivered, the Plan has breached the trigger of -20%. - In terms of the number of year's land bank of permitted reserves and the requirement of 100% provision of a 10-year land bank, according to the latest available information (SWRAWP Report for 2020) the Plan has a 2-year land bank and therefore the 100% requirement trigger has been broken.